 It is neither far or expensive as the name “Madeira” may sound to you.
 You do want to read our experience for the best food tour in Lisbon.
 Madeira is a 2-hour flight from Lisbon.
 Do read about all the things you can do in Lisbon, day trips from Lisbon and all the things you can do in Portugal.

-They are popularly known as “Levadas da Madeira”.
+They are popularly known as “Levadas da Madeira.”
 These canals are used in Madeira to transfer water from the mountains to different locations on the island.
-They are extremely well maintained.
+They are exceptionally well maintained.

-Levadas are constructed in a way where the flow happens with the proper inclination of the Levada itself.
-In some locations (but rare) pumps are used in order to “push” the water a bit.
+Levadas allow the water to flow through the proper inclination of the Levada itself.
+In some locations (but rare) pumps are used to “push” the water a bit.

 They are not something met only in Madeira.
-When you walk the many miles next to different of them you will understand how they became so famous.
+When you walk many miles next to different of them, you will understand how they became so famous.

 Facts About the Levadas in Madeira

-Before seeing the spectacular photos from different hiking routes, next to Madeira Levadas, you need to know the following facts.
+Before seeing the spectacular photos from different hiking routes, next to Madeira Levadas, you need to know the following points.

 - There is more than 2.100 km of Levadas in Madeira.